Canadian Bankruptcy Overview

 You can locate a trustee by looking in the Yellow Pages or by visiting Our list of Government Licensed Trustees in all provinces and territories.

-There is an immediate stay of proceedings once bankruptcy is filed.
+There is an immediate stay of proceedings once the bankruptcy has been filed.

 That means creditors cannot take any action to seize assets, other than those signed over as security in the event of non-payment.
 Nor can creditors seek a court order to garnishee wages.
 Collection calls also stop once the debt collector knows the individual has filed for bankruptcy.